Rhenz Abando: Anyang KGC / Jung Kwan Jang Red Boosters (2022–2024)

 In a game against the Goyang Sono Skygunners during the 2023–24 season, Abando went for a rebound but fell back-first onto the court.
 As a result of the fall, he suffered fractures to his 3rd and 4th lumbar vertebrae, a sprained wrist, and a concussion.
 After missing 18 games, he made his return on March 3, 2024, against Goyang.
 He returned with 17 points, four rebounds, and three assists in 28 minutes and led Anyang to the win.
 That season, Anyang fell to second-to-last place.
 He then announced that he would not be returning to the team.

 Free agency (2024–2025)

 Abando skipped Season 49 draft for the Philippine Basketball Association and insistent of joining a team outside the Philippines.
 For the meantime he joined non-league Philippine team Strong Group Athletics (SGA) for the 2024 William Jones Cup in Taiwan.
 Abando however suffered a hand injury four games in.
 He received offers to play in South Korea, Japan, Dominican Republic and the ABA League but none of them were finalized.

 Abando joined the SGA again for the 34th Dubai International Basketball Championship in January 2025.
 He also helped the team sweep the tournament once again at the 2025 William Jones Cup.

 Return to Anyang (2025–present)

 After Abando competed at the Jones Cup, the Red Boosters announced that they would be bringing him back.
+That season, they made it to the semifinals, where they lost to Busan KCC Egis.